Disney utilidor system

 In Disney theme parks, the utilidor system is a system of some of the world's largest utility tunnels, mainly for Walt Disney World's Magic Kingdom in Florida.
 The utilidors, short for utility corridors, are a part of Disney's "backstage" (behind-the-scenes) area.
 They allow Disney employees ("cast members") to perform park support operations, such as trash removal, and for costumed characters to quickly reach their destinations on the surface out of the sight of guests to avoid ruining the illusion that is being created.

 These tunnels were first built for Magic Kingdom.
-Smaller utilidor systems are built under the central section of Epcot's Future World, primarily beneath Spaceship Earth and Innoventions, and formerly at Pleasure Island.
+Smaller utilidor systems are built under the central section of Epcot's Future World, primarily beneath Spaceship Earth and Innoventions, and formerly at Pleasure Island (now The Landing section of Disney Springs).
 Disneyland, in California, also has a small utilidor system running throughout Tomorrowland.

 History

 According to modern legend, Walt Disney was bothered by the sight of a cowboy walking through Disneyland's Tomorrowland en route to his post in Frontierland.
 He felt that such a sight was jarring and it detracted from the guest experience.
 Since Disneyland was small, such a tunnel system could not be feasibly implemented.
 When the new Florida Disney park was being planned, engineers designed utilidors to keep park operations out of guests' sight.